FAQs

 Will the process for collecting data be applied on time by the various parties?

 The IMO DCS is mandatory and has gone into effect in January 2019.
 Shipowners who do not comply within the timeframe set by the IMO will not have a Statement of Compliance which will affect their license to operate.
-In other words, it is not availability of data but rather access to the data for these purposes that will be of primary concern for Signatories.
+In other words, it is not availability of data but rather access to the data for these purposes that will be of primary concern for signatories.
 It is the assessment of the law firm WFW that lenders are within their rights under existing loan agreements to demand disclosure of data necessary to comply with the Poseidon Principles.

-If Signatories decide to do the calculations themselves (allowed pathway), will an accountability assessment be made?
+If signatories decide to do the calculations themselves (allowed pathway), will an accountability assessment be made?

 An external audit is not a requirement of the Poseidon Principles.
 However, in practice, some banks will choose to have an independent assessment in line with their other reporting activities.